June 11

 How Does Copper Core Cookware Compare to Other Brands of Clad Cookware?

-Legend cookware also looks very close in configuration to Copper Core, but we haven't tested it.
-It is made in China, so could be close in quality to Copper Core even at its lower price point,
+There aren't a lot of products similar to Copper Core cookware, but there are a few around.
+Legend cookware is close in configuration to Copper Core, but we haven't tested it.
+It is made in China, so could be close to Copper Core design even at its lower price point,

 Another potential issue is that any brand not charging a premium price is not likely to contain enough copper to affect heating performance.
-Several brands of clad copper-stainless cookware are really just aluminum cookware with enough external copper to provide color but not enough to give true copper performance (it can still be nice cookware, just don't pay too much for it thinking you're getting "real" copper cookware).
+Several brands of clad copper-stainless cookware are just aluminum cookware with enough external copper to provide color but not enough to give true copper performance (it can still be decent cookware, just don't pay too much for it thinking you're getting "real" copper cookware).

 You can read more about copper cookware in our Copper Cookware Review and see the brands we recommend.